Censorship of Telegram: Brazil

-In February 2022, the Superior Electoral Court announces that 3 Telegram channels, which are allegedly involved in fake news dissemination, had been regionally blocked by their request, under penalty of the Telegram being suspended for 48 hours.
+In February 2022, the Superior Electoral Court announces that 3 Telegram channels, which are allegedly involved in fake news dissemination, had been regionally blocked by their request, under penalty of Telegram being suspended for 48 hours.
 This decision includes one of the channels of the far-right journalist Allan dos Santos, who had already had his website (Terça Livre) and YouTube channel deleted by a Supreme Federal Court decision.
 On 18 March, the Superior Electoral Court ordered the suspension of all access to the service, alleging that the platform had repeatedly ignored the court's decisions.
 Following the Superior Electoral Court's decision, Telegram's founder and CEO Pavel Durov claimed that the court was sending emails to an "old general-purpose email address" that Telegram hadn't been checking, and sought a reinvestigation of the decision.
 The ban was lifted two days later.

 On 26 April 2023, Telegram was temporarily suspended throughout Brazil, and the company was fined daily for not complying with an investigation into neo-Nazi activities on the platform.
 The company only partially fulfilled a court request for personal data on two anti-Semitic Telegram groups, which authorities considered an intentional lack of cooperation.
 The decision was made after a series of violent school attacks, with at least one incident being linked to exchanges on an anti-Semitic group.
 A federal court lifted the suspension three days later, but upheld the daily fine.